A guide to help migrate from Classic Updates to EAS Update.

 Optional: If your project is a bare React Native project, see Use EAS Update in an existing project for the extra configuration you may need.

-The changes above affect the native code layer inside builds, which means you'll need to make new builds.
-Once your builds are complete, you'll be ready to develop an update and publish it.
+The changes above affect the native code layer inside builds, which means you'll need to make new builds to start sending updates.
+Once your builds are complete, you'll be ready to publish an update.

 After making a change to your project locally, you're ready to publish an update, run: